ZW330 FAST SETTING LEVELING MORTAR 25kg

 Description

-Atlas ZW 330 Fast Setting Leveling Mortar 25 kg — Fibre-Reinforced Repair and Levelling Compound
+Where Atlas ZW 330 Performs Best — UK Substrate Repair and Levelling

 Property Value

-Product Type Fast-setting cement-based repair and levelling mortar
+Product type Fast-setting cement-based repair and levelling mortar

-Pack Size 25 kg bag
+Pack size 25 kg bag

 Colour Grey